rxfatalslash/pmap/README.md

 # Description
 ### ⚠️This script is currently available on Linux⚠️
 Pmap is a port scanner written in Python.
-It has several options, from choosing the ports to scan to only showing open ports.
+It has several options, from choosing the ports to scan to only show open ports.
 ## 🗳️ Installation
 You don't have to install any dependencies, this script uses local Python 3 libraries to work.
 <br>